March 16 – 19, 2026

 Back to Basics: Fundamental Principles for Youth Justice, Grounded in Evidence and Research

 This session introduces a new brief series from the Coalition for Juvenile Justice, guiding practitioners in implementing the Juvenile Justice and Delinquency Prevention Act (JJDPA) through research-informed practices.
 Presenters will discuss the foundational paper emphasizing youth’s developmental differences and evidence-based care.
-The session also previews briefs on five key focus areas: Adverse Childhood Experiences, Trauma-Informed Care, Protective Factors, Alternatives to Arrest, and Community-Based Alternatives to Incarceration, highlighting strategies to strengthen youth justice reform
+The session also previews briefs on five key focus areas: Adverse Childhood Experiences, Trauma-Informed Care, Protective Factors, Alternatives to Arrest, and Community-Based Alternatives to Incarceration, highlighting strategies to strengthen youth justice reform.

 speaker headshot Melissa Milchman, J.D.